BlackSharkTech/Xavier-Passport-MRZ-OCR-Android-Eval-SDK/README.md

 Xavier.plist has been introduced as part of the Xavier SDK package.
 It must be added to any projects utilizing the Xavier library.

 The plist contains the following fields:<br/>
 i.
-Email Address: The email one registers with SimonComputing to generate the license key<br/>
+Email Address: The email one registers with BlackShark Tech to generate the license key<br/>
 ii.
-License Key: The license key obtained from SimonComputing to enable Xavier<br/>
+License Key: The license key obtained from BlackShark Tech to enable Xavier<br/>
 iii.
 Portrait Mode: Specify whether Xavier should be used in portrait mode (this is currently under development)<br/>
 iv. previewing UIColor: Specify the color of the preview box for the Xavier widget.
 The value has to be a hex value for color<br/>
 v. mrz detected UIColor: Specify the color of the preview box when the target MRZ is detected.
 The value has to be a hex value for color<br/>
 vi. close button text: Specify the display text of the close button on the Xavier widget<br/>

 ####Additional Information
-Please feel free to contact us at xavier@simoncomputing.com for any questions.
+Please feel free to contact us at info@blacksharktech.com for any questions.

 #####Release Notes
 1.0.0